How to use 'e' in Python

 print(f"e^{x} calculated with pow(): {result}")--OUTPUT--e^3 calculated with pow(): 20.085536923187668

 The built-in pow() function offers another way to handle exponentiation.
-It takes two arguments—a base and an exponent.
-In this case, you use math.e as the base and your variable x as the exponent.
+It takes two arguments, a base and an exponent, so pow(math.e, x) is equivalent to using the ** operator.

 - While